mattbrownrigg/Thinkr3/README.md

-# 🎮 Hi there, I'm Matt! 👋
+# 🧙 Salutations, I'm Matt! 👋
 ![](https://komarev.com/ghpvc/?username=Thinkr3&color=blueviolet)
 - 🔭 I’m currently working on a Website
   - **Check it out here: https://thinkr3.github.io/**
-- 🌱 I’m currently learning Tensorflow and Keras
-- ⭐ Favorite Languages: Java, Python, JavaScript, HTML, CSS
+- ⭐ Favorite Languages: Python, Java, JavaScript, HTML, CSS
-- ⚡ Fun fact: I don't know what I'm doing
+- ⚡ Fun fact: I'm just a silly little guy doing silly little things
 - 🏆 Awards: Winner at ThetaHacks and Spotify x SET.hacks() with @Carnales!
-- :trollface: : Ex WR holder of Piggy Chapter 12 6-Player%
+- :trollface: : Previous WR holder of Piggy Chapter 12 6-Player%

 I am a Full Stack Developer with an interest in Aritificial Intelligence.
-My programming experience comes from creating AI in Python, Tensorflow, Deep4J, and Tensorflow.js, creating Websites ([like this one!](https://thinkr3.github.io/)) in HTML, Bootstrap, CSS, JS, JQuery, and creating Desktop Applications in Java, C#, and React.
+My programming experience comes from creating AI in Python and Tensorflow, creating Websites ([like this one!](https://thinkr3.github.io/)) in HTML, Bootstrap, CSS, JS, JQuery, and creating Desktop Applications in Java, C#, and React.
 I am mainly applying my programming knowledge by participating in Hackathons.
-I also have many other interests such as researching, gaming, and drawing.
+I also have many other interests such as research, gaming, and art.

 ## My Stats